Erumite/Eremite_VRC_Udon/Assets/Eremite/EventCameraSystem/README.md

   * Screen Wipe between old/new cam - use Preview rendertex for OldCam to avoid performance hit of two cameras.
 * Look-At support (camera always faces a specific target)
 * Way to tell when the hand-held cam is being used (red light)
+* Optional minor camera wiggle/drift when at rest in position - animator is togglable.

 # Maybe to do?
 * Allowlist for users who are able to interact with the camera.